 The generously sized rear tailgate sports integrated light clusters whose main functions are duplicated, when the tailgate is open, by additional lights built into the rear bumper, ensuring the vehicle is perfectly visible and the passengers safe at all times.

 Below the C-pillar are two concealed vents that ensure a constant supply of fresh air inside the passenger compartment.

 The versatility of the Clipper project is illustrated by the Ducati version, a great attraction at the Italdesign Giugiaro booth at the Geneva Motor Show.

 In this “vanette” version, Clipper features doors of a different design and a slightly different C-pillar compared to the original outfit.

 This variant is dedicated to Ducati, one of the most prestigious Italian brands, famous around the world, which together with Audi, Lamborghini and Italdesign Giugiaro, makes up the Audi Group.

-The livery thus sports the official Ducati colours and graphics in a tribute to the imminent world championship season.
+The livery thus sports the official Ducati colors and graphics in a tribute to the imminent world championship season.

 THE COLLABORATION WITH LANIFICIO CERRUTI CONTINUES